alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-05-day-117-bladespire-ogres-prop-textured-wow-ps1.md

 type: "post"
 ---

-Textured the strange decoration prop that I modeled yesterday (design from Bladespire Ogres from Blade Edge’s Mountains from Wow Classic TBC).
+Textured the strange decoration prop that I modeled yesterday (design from Bladespire Ogres from Blade Edge's Mountains from Wow Classic TBC).

 ## Process